 Federal law mandates that no matter what pre-existing health conditions, small employer group members may have, no small employer or an individual employee can be turned down by an insurance company for group coverage.
 This requirement is known in the insurance industry as “guaranteed issue.”
 In addition, each insurance company must renew its small employer health plan contracts every year, at the employer’s discretion, unless there is non-payment of premium, the employer has committed fraud or intentional misrepresentation, or the employer has not complied with the terms of the health insurance contract.
 In most states, small employer health insurance companies are allowed to look back at individual group applicants medical histories for pre-existing conditions and may decide not to cover certain conditions for a specified period of time.
 This is known as an exclusionary, or a pre-existing condition, waiting period.

 Federal law states that small group health insurance companies may impose no more than a six-month look-back/12-month exclusionary period for pre-existing conditions, but individual states can reduce these time periods.
 Small group insurance companies are also required to give employees credit for prior coverage against any pre-existing condition waiting period that may be imposed, as long as the employee had other health insurance coverage within 63 days of the application for new coverage.
-For more information about California’s coverage requirements for small group employer health plans, please call us at Bernardini & Donovan Insurance Services at 1-877-251-2447
+For more information about California and Colorado’s coverage requirements for small group employer health plans, please call us at Bernardini & Donovan Insurance Services at 1-877-251-2447

 In 38 states, the law allows small group health insurance companies to determine their initial premium rates for each company using a process known as medical underwriting.
 The other states make small group health insurance companies use processes known as modified community rating or community rating to determine their initial rates.